mbn-ms-dk/cosmosaks/Bicep/README.md

     1. To build the code, open the Application folder in VS code.
 Select Yes to the warning message to add the missing build and debug assets.
 Pressing the F5 button to run the application.

-    2. To create a container image from the Explorer tab on VS Code, right click on the Dokcerfile and select BuildImage.
+    2. To create a container image from the Explorer tab on VS Code, right click on the Docker and select BuildImage.
 You will then get a prompt asking for the name and version to tag the image.
-Type todo:latest.
+Type cosmosaks:latest.

         ![Build Image VS Code](assets/images/build_image.png)

     3. To push the built image to ACR open the Docker tab.You will find the built image under the Images node.
 Open the todo node, right-click on latest and select "Push...".
 You will then get prompts to select your Azure Subscription, ACR, and Image tag.
-Image tag format should be {acrname}.azurecr.io/todo:latest.
+Image tag format should be {acrname}.azurecr.io/cosmosaks:latest.

         ![Push Image to ACR](assets/images/image_push.png)